LL-Pengfei/CS1010-AY1819S1-Personal/docs/13-call-stack.md

 ## Stack Size

-The OS typically reserves a limited amount of memory for each program for stack.
+The OS typically reserves a limited amount of memory for each program for the stack.
 You can find out, on your system, what is the maximum allocated stack size with the command
 ```
 ulimit -s
 ```